NetHaven/GooeyJS/README.md

 ### Layout & Containers

 - **Application** - the root-level component for GooeyJS applications.
+It provides the foundational viewport setup and base styling for the entire application hierarchy.
 - **AppPanel** - the top-level container component for GooeyJS applications.
+It provides the main application layout structure and serves as the root container for all other UI components.
 - **Panel** - a fundamental container component that provides a basic rectangular area with consistent styling.
+It serves as the foundation for more complex layout components and provides essential container functionality.
+- **Tab** - represents an individual tab within a TabPanel.
+It contains the tab's content and manages its visibility based on the active state.
+- **TabPanel** - is a container that manages multiple tab components.
+It provides the tab strip interface and handles tab activation, keyboard navigation, and optional drag-and-drop reordering of tabs.

 ### Buttons & Input